Gensokyo-Reimagined/Gensokyo-Reimagined-Web/README.md

 If you need to change the theme color, go to `/assets/css/main.css`

 ### How to add new i18n language

+> [!WARNING]
+> Please note that your language has been added to weblate as you proceed
+>
+> We recommend that weblate pull your language file into the repository before proceeding with the following action to prevent the file name from being filled in incorrectly
+>
+> Language flags can be found [here](https://github.com/iamludal/twemoji-awesome/blob/master/cheatsheet.md#Flags)

 In the repository, all you need to do is add a new language as follows in i18n of `nuxt.config.ts`